samagyasharma/verilog_project/README.md

 - Performance metrics are displayed at the end of simulation
 - Register values are shown for verification
 - Exception events are logged during execution
+- Memory protection violations are reported
+- Security event statistics are displayed

 ## Module Descriptions